Indy Hunger Network is proud to be part of a compelling new documentary, The Working Hungry.

 The Working Hungry is a 30 minute film built around the stories of three families, and through them the stories of more than 700,000 people across the state of Indiana.
 Most of these are working families, and their hunger is hidden from those around them.

-The compelling documentary asks why, in a time of low unemployment and food abundance, is food insecurity and hunger so prevalent and what can be done.
-The Working Hungry will dive deep into the reality of food insecurity in Indiana, and what more could be done to destigmatize the conversation, more clearly understand underlying causes, and truly end hunger.
+This documentary asks why, in a time of low unemployment and food abundance, is food insecurity and hunger so prevalent and what can be done.
+The Working Hungry dives deep into the reality of food insecurity in Indiana, and what more could be done to destigmatize the conversation, more clearly understand underlying causes, and truly end hunger.

 Use the Film Viewing & Discussion Guide below to have an even more meaningful event.